hatim09/hatim-mamujee-capstone-server/README.md

 Project back-end overview:

 This is the api and server for the wanderlust website.
 The API feeds travel data to the front end of the application.
-More specfically, the API sends data for 20 cities and 7 attractions per city that the user is able to view and get a short description for.
+More specfically, the API sends data for 15 cities and 5 attractions per city that the user is able to get information on.

-The database is used for the bucketlist feature of the website.
+The database is used to store the API information and the bucketlist feature of the website.
 It enables the user to save the tourist attractions they like to their bucklist and the database stores that data for the user.

 Configuration: